- ICC VATICAN PROSECUTION

 Advocacy Program Manager, Government Misconduct and Racial Justice

-Nahal lectures extensively on human rights advocacy, the use of documentation to illuminate the impact of rights violations, strategies for coalition building and campaign development, and the application of a human rights framework to social justice issues in the United States.
+Nahal lectures extensively on human rights advocacy, strategies for coalition-building and campaign development, and the application of a human rights framework to address social justice issues in the United States.

-Nahal received her Master’s in Human Rights from Columbia University and while there, wrote on the need for the documentation of the stressful impact of economic, social and cultural rights violations.
+Nahal received her Master’s in Human Rights from Columbia University, focusing on documentation of the stressful impact of economic, social and cultural rights (ESC) violations.
 She also received her Bachelor’s from Rutgers University.